Deism: In the United States

 Though Deism subsided in the United States post-Enlightenment, it never died out entirely.
 Thomas Edison, for example, was heavily influenced by Thomas Paine's The Age of Reason.
 Edison defended Paine's "scientific deism", saying, "He has been called an atheist, but atheist he was not.
 Paine believed in a supreme intelligence, as representing the idea which other men often express by the name of deity."
 In 1878, Edison joined the Theosophical Society in New Jersey, but according to its founder, Helena Blavatsky, he was not a very active member.
 In an October 2, 1910, interview in the New York Times Magazine, Edison stated:

 Nature is what we know.
 We do not know the gods of religions.
 And nature is not kind, or merciful, or loving.
 If God made me—the fabled God of the three qualities of which I spoke: mercy, kindness, love—He also made the fish I catch and eat.
 And where do His mercy, kindness, and love for that fish come in?
 No; nature made us—nature did it all—not the gods of the religions.

 Edison was labeled an atheist for those remarks, and although he did not allow himself to be drawn into the controversy publicly, he clarified himself in a private letter:

 You have misunderstood the whole article, because you jumped to the conclusion that it denies the existence of God.
 There is no such denial, what you call God I call Nature, the Supreme intelligence that rules matter.
 All the article states is that it is doubtful in my opinion if our intelligence or soul or whatever one may call it lives hereafter as an entity or disperses back again from whence it came, scattered amongst the cells of which we are made.

 He also stated, "I do not believe in the God of the theologians; but that there is a Supreme Intelligence I do not doubt."

 The 2001 American Religious Identification Survey (ARIS) report estimated that between 1990 and 2001 the number of self-identifying Deists grew from 6,000 to 49,000, representing about 0.02% of the U.S. population at the time.
 The 2008 ARIS survey found, based on their stated beliefs rather than their religious identification, that 70% of Americans believe in a personal God: roughly 12% are atheists or agnostics, and 12% believe in "a deist or paganistic concept of the Divine as a higher power" rather than a personal God.

-The term "ceremonial deism" was coined in 1962 and has been used since 1984 by the Supreme Court of the United States to assess exemptions from the Establishment Clause of the First Amendment to the U.S. Constitution, thought to be expressions of cultural tradition and not earnest invocations of a deity.
-It has been noted that the term does not describe any school of thought within Deism itself.
+The term "ceremonial deism" was coined in 1962 by the dean of Yale Law School and American legal scholar Eugene V. Rostow, and has been used since 1984 by the Supreme Court to assess exemptions from the Establishment Clause of the First Amendment to the U.S. Constitution, thought to be expressions of cultural tradition and not earnest invocations of a deity.
+However, American academic and professor of philosophy Martha Nussbaum remarks that the term does not describe any school of thought within Deism itself.